friedger/awesome-stacks-chain/README.md

 ### Indexing and Querying APIs

-- [Stacks API](https://www.hiro.so/stacks-api) - Hosted API to interact directly with the blockchain to query information, broadcast transactions, and scale your projects on Stacks.
+- [Stacks API](https://www.hiro.so/stacks-api) - Hosted API to interact directly with the Blockchain to query information, broadcast transactions, and scale your projects on Stacks.
 - [Quicknode](https://www.quicknode.com/chains/stx) - Hosted ednpoint to quickly and easily connect to Stacks using Quicknode.
 - [Self-Hosted Render](https://github.com/stacksfoundation/render-stacks) - One-click deploy tool to self-host a Stacks node on Render.
 - [Self-Hosted Digital Ocean](https://marketplace.digitalocean.com/apps/stacks-blockchain) - Digital Ocean droplet for running a Stacks node.